Convergence rates for estimating multivariate scale mixtures of uniform densities: Proofs of main results

-Proposition \ref{prodsmu} clearly follows from Proposition \ref{prodsmugen} by setting $a = A = 1$.
-The proof of Proposition \ref{prodsmugen} is given in this subsection.
 The main idea is to construct a decomposition of $[0, M]^d$ into rectangles $\{R_j\}$ which satisfy the conditions of Theorem \ref{jrec}.
 This will allow us to deduce Proposition \ref{prodsmugen} as a consequence of Theorem \ref{jrec}.
 For the decomposition, we use the following univariate result.

 \begin{lemma} Let $P_0$ be a probability measure on $[0, M]$ having a right continuous nonincreasing density $p_0$ on $[0, M]$.
 Assume that $p_0$ is bounded from above on $[0, M]$ by $B = p_0(0) < \infty$.
 For every $\delta \in (0, 1)$, there exist points $0 = x_0 < x_1 < \dots < x_K \leq M$ with